lowndesc/industryx/README.md

 1. Create a Databricks workspace
 2. Create a new Python Notebook
 3. Add the following cells to the Notebook
+The below codeblock installs the required ADT and Azure Identity Python packages
 ```zsh
 %pip install azure-digitaltwins-core azure-identity
 ```
+The below codeblock creates the ADT client and uses it to query models
 ```python
 # Establish a client connection to ADT